Dagi4g/smis_app/README.md

 - Securely stores passwords using **Passlib**.

 ### Teacher
-- Login using username and password.
+- can Login using username and password provided by the admin at the start of the application.
 - View assigned sections and students.
 - Mark attendance with four statuses:
   - Present